Skip to content

 Rafael Rezende, PhD

-Dr. Rezende has a PharmD degree, MSc and PhD degrees in Biological Sciences with emphasis in Pharmacology by the Federal University of Minas Gerais (UFMG), Brazil.
-In 2012 he finished his first post-doctoral fellowship in Immunology, also in Brazil, and joined the Weiner's lab for his second postdoctoral fellowship.
-Dr. Rezende is currently an Instructor in Neurology and his primary goal is to understand the involvement of gamma-delta (??)
+Rafael has a PharmD degree, MSc and PhD degrees in Biological Sciences with emphasis in Pharmacology by the Federal University of Minas Gerais (UFMG), Brazil.
+In 2012 he finished his first post-doctoral fellowship in Immunology, also in Brazil, and joined the Weiner’s lab for his second postdoctoral fellowship.
+Rafael is currently an Instructor in Neurology and his primary goal is to understand the involvement of gamma-delta (??)
 T cells, a subtype of T lymphocytes that express the ??
 T cell receptor (TCR) instead of the conventional alpha-beta (??)
 TCR, in modulating the gut-brain axis in the context of neurological and psychiatric disorders.

 Instructor in Neurology